Taxes on Social Security Benefits

 • $25,000 if you're single.

-If a married couple files their taxes separately, the threshold is reduced to zero—they probably have to pay taxes on their benefits.
-The only exception is if they did not live together at any time during the year; in this event, the $25,000 threshold applies.
+If a married couple files their taxes separately, the threshold is reduced to zero—all of their benefits are taxable.
+The only exception is if they didn't live together at any time during the year; in this event, the $25,000 threshold applies to each Social Security recipient.

 How Much of My Social Security Benefits Will Be Taxed?